Deformation principle and Andr\'e motives of projective hyperk\"ahler manifolds: The manifolds of , generalized Kummer and OG6 deformation types

 where the direct sum is taken over all partitions of $n$.
 One deduces from this an isomorphism of motives

 which actually holds on the level of Chow motives with rational coefficients, cf. \cite[Theorem 6.2.1]{DM1}.
 The motive of $S^{(\nu)}$ is by definition a submotive of $\otimes_i \bfM(S^{\nu_i})$.
 The latter is abelian if the motive of $S$ is abelian.
-Therefore, it follows from \cite{A1} that $\bfM(S^{[n]})\in \catMab$ for any complex projective K3 surface $S$.
+It is shown in \cite[Theorem 7.1]{A1} that for any complex projective K3 surface $S$ the motive of $S$ is abelian, hence $\bfM(S^{[n]})\in \catMab$ .

 Analogous arguments show that the motive of a generalized Kummer variety is abelian.
 Namely, let $A$ be a complex abelian surface.
-Consider the Albanese morphism $a\colon A^{[n+1]}\to A$, which sends an $(n+1)$-tuple of points on $A$ into their sum.
+Consider the Albanese morphism $a\colon A^{[n+1]}\to A$ which sends an $(n+1)$-tuple of points on $A$ into their sum.
 The fibre $K^n\!A = a^{-1}(0)$ is called the generalized Kummer variety.

 To describe the motive of $K^n\!A$ one uses the construction described above, replacing the symmetric power $A^{(n)}$ by the fibre of the Albanese morphism $A^{(n)} \to A$.
 The fibres of the morphisms $A^{(\nu_i)}\to A$ are finite quotients of abelian varieties.
-Therefore, repeating the arguments of \cite{DM1}, or using more general results of \cite{DM2}, we find that $\bfM(K^n\!A) \in \catMab$.
+Therefore, repeating the arguments of \cite{DM1} or using more general results of \cite{DM2}, we find that $\bfM(K^n\!A) \in \catMab$.
 This was also shown in \cite[Theorem 1.1]{Xu} using similar methods.